amblina/katacoda-scenarios/tutorial4/step1.md

 ```
 It just prints (or **cats**) the contents of the two files one after the other.

-Now how about running cat on it's own?
+Now how about running cat on its own?

 `cat`{{execute}}